VaibhavThaCoder/My_Certificates/README.md

 # My_Certificates
-These repository consists of all the certificates from various platforms.
+This repository consists of all the certificates from various platforms.